|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Usually the energy storage system charging rate and discharging rate are controlled by an external energy management system that is programmed to minimize the facility owner's total electricity cost and/or maximize his distributed generation revenue.
 The energy transfer rate into or out of the energy storage system may be adjusted by changing the tap setting of the transformer between the AC line and the energy storage system.

 These energy storage modules are heavy and should be installed in a location with easy boom truck access.
 Such locations have load bearing constraints.
+The support foundation must remain level during the operating live of the equipment.

 FIRE AND WATER PROTECTION: